Making Serial Dictatorships Fair: Results

 For context, the Kemeny method was first introduced by \cite{kemeny1959mathematics} as a disciplined way of obtaining a consensus ranking from a profile of individual rankings.
 It was later characterized by \cite{young1978consistent} as the unique rank aggregation method satisfying the Condorcet principle (suitably generalized to rankings) together with classical notions of consistency and neutrality.
 Since then, Kemeny's rule has gained a considerable amount of interest outside of social choice---enjoying applications in revealed preference theory \citep{chambers2021recovering}, computer science \citep{dwork2001rank}, and computational biology \citep{lin2010rank}.

-In the current setting of priority-based matching, a new application for Kemeny's rule is uncovered: if preferences are identical across agents and uniformly distributed, then it is optimal for the planner to merge the objects' priority rankings as evenly as possible, following Kemeny's construction.
-Under these conditions, every triplet $(i,(j,s))$ is equally likely to form a justified envy case.
-As a result, it is optimal to incorporate each object's pairwise ranking (of the form $i \succ_s j$) equally---or equivalently, to penalize each violation of such a pairwise ranking equally.
+In the current setting of priority-based matching, a new application for Kemeny's rule is uncovered.
+Under the conditions in \hyperref[theorem1]{Theorem 1}, every triplet $(\rho(t'),(\rho(t),s))$ is equally likely to form a justified envy case.
+As a result, it is optimal to incorporate each object's pairwise ranking (of the form $\rho(t') \succ_s \rho(t)$) equally---or equivalently, to penalize each violation of such a pairwise ranking equally---following Kemeny's rule.
+Under more general conditions, each violation would have to be weighted by its likelihood of creating justified envy, denoted by $\mathbb{P} \left[ s(t)P_{\rho(t')} s(t') | s(t) = s \right] \cdot \mathbb{P} \left[ s(t) = s\right]$.

-In the rest of the paper, I relax the assumptions in \hyperref[theorem1]{Theorem 1} one at a time, and show that the optimal serial order generally consists of a weighted Kemeny ranking where each priority violation is weighted by how likely it is to form a justified envy case.
+In the rest of the paper, I relax the assumptions in \hyperref[theorem1]{Theorem 1} one at a time to illustrate that the optimal serial order generally consists of a weighted Kemeny ranking.
 All remaining proofs are left to the Appendix.

 \textbf{Non-uniformly distributed preferences.} In many settings, the planner may have some knowledge about which objects are more desirable than others.
 Maintaining the assumption that agents share an identical preference ranking, this section asks how the optimal serial order changes when that ranking is no longer drawn uniformly at random.
 Intuitively, when some objects are systematically more likely to appear near the top of the preference ranking, assignments to these objects are likely to occur earlier in the SD sequence, thus generating more subsequent envy.
 The planner takes this into account when consolidating objects' priority rankings into a single order.